 SMHI's environmental management system shall be certified to ISO 14001.

 The handling of indirect environmental aspects shall be integrated into SMHI's operations in such a way that the decision support provided by SMHI helps to reduce environmental impact.

 All personnel shall achieve a knowledge level that enables an understanding of the environmental impact that each individual's day-to-day work entails, and what can be done to reduce that impact.

 Environmentally hazardous substances shall be progressively phased out.

 Environmental impact from business trips shall continuously decrease.

-A continuous reduction in the consumption of energy and other resources in the internal operation.
+The consumption of energy and other resources in the internal operations shall be continuously reduced.

 Environmental aspects shall be systematically considered in all purchasing and procurement.

-SMHI shall have an efficient, ISO 14001-certified environmental management system that continuously improves.
+SMHI shall have an efficient, ISO 14001-certified environmental management system that is continuously improved.